2021 Alaska Whale, Bear and Glacier Photo Tour – Inside Passage

 This tour will begin and end in the wonderful Southeast Alaska community of Juneau – offering daily jet service via Alaska Airlines and plenty to do if you want to extend your trip by a day or three.

-Your adventure will begin with a welcome dinner in Juneau the evening of July 24, 2018.
+Your adventure will begin with a welcome dinner in Juneau the evening of July 14/July 22, 2021.
 The welcome dinner and your hotel room that night are included in your tour package.

 This photo tour will visit some of the best brown bear locations in the world, including Admiralty, Baranof and Chichagof Islands.
 Admiralty Island has long been considered to have the highest density of brown bears in the world, and here we intend to visit the famous Pack Creek Bear Observatory.
 On Baranof Island, we intend to visit a salmon hatchery where many brown bears regularly visit and a place where we have exclusive rights to visit, along with another great location.
 Finally is Chichagof Island.
 A bear researcher has recently said that this island has the largest, densest population of brown bears in the world, with bears larger than the famed Kodiak Brown Bear.
 The captain knows of a couple get spots for bear viewing in this scenic area.